 - Pain-and-suffering from injuries, disfigurement, and disability resulting from the accident

 - Lost wages due to missed work

 - Diminished capacity to earn a living in the future

 - Serious injuries leading to wrongful death

-Rosenfeld injury lawyers handle serious truck accident claims and provide legal representation against large trucking corporations for victims suffering injuries.
+Rosenfeld Injury Lawyers LLC handle serious truck accident claims and provide legal representation against large trucking corporations for victims suffering injuries.
 The skilled team of seasoned attorneys gathers evidence, speak to witnesses, and formulate effective strategies to obtain restitution for their clients.
-The law firm takes Overnite truck accident cases on contingency, meaning their services are paid only through an award at trial, or from an out-of-court settlement.
-Call the law offices at (888) 424-5757 to schedule an appointment for a no obligation assessment of a claim.
+The law firm takes Overnite Transportation truck accident cases on contingency, meaning their services are paid only through an award at trial, or from an out-of-court settlement.
+Call the law offices at (888) 424-5757 to schedule an appointment for a no-obligation assessment of a claim.
 Contact us today!